schilli/MOPS/README.md

 As the computation of the bond vector correlation functions and the computation of order parameters from the correlation functions can both take some time, their computations have been split into separate steps in the workflow.

+You should provide trajectory data that contains only atoms of a single protein, without solvent.

 ## From a python script
 After installation, there will be several files for testing in your `$PATH`.
 The `which` command will help you to locate them.